GeorgePearse/VisionChain/docs/ensembles/ensembles.md

 Ensembles for object detection are rarely deployed in production, however it can be very useful to use them when labelling.

+This will also be the approach used to combine heuristics with neural networks, which would definitely be sufficiently resource efficient to deploy to production.

 ###
 ```python
 model = Ensemble(